adamdai/magmacam/README.md

 This directory contains Magma programs written for the Lattice ICE40 IceStick architecture.

+### arducam.py
+A magma module which exposes the SPI interface of an ArduCAM Mini 2MP peripheral for initiating a capture and receiving image data

+### process.py
+A magma module which processes RGB pixel data converting it to grayscale values

+### pipeline.py
+BNN digit classifier adapted from https://github.com/MIT-HAN-LAB/BNN_IceStick.
+Instead of the loading the image into ROM at initialization time, the circuit has a RAM for storing image bits so that the input of the BNN may be wired to another circuit (e.g. the output of the ArduCAM).

 ### main.py
 The main program which defines a top level module (`main`).
 It uses the ArduCAM circuit (defined in `arducam.py`), which exposes the SPI interface of an ArduCAM Mini 2MP peripheral for initiating a capture and receiving image data, and the Process circuit (defined in `process.py`), which processes RGB pixel data converting it to grayscale values.

-### pipeline.py
-BNN digit classifier adapted from https://github.com/MIT-HAN-LAB/BNN_IceStick.
-Instead of the loading the image into ROM at initialization time, the circuit has a RAM for storing image bits so that the input of the BNN may be wired to another circuit (e.g. the output of the ArduCAM).

 **TODO:** It would be good to document how to run these tests (using the logic